West Brom - Wolves: How to watch, stream link, odds, prediction

-West Brom – Wolves is always a huge clash when these Black Country rivals collide and on Monday (start time 1pm ET on Peacock Premium) it is massive for the Baggies.
+West Brom – Wolves is always a huge clash when these Black Country rivals collide and on Monday (start time 1pm ET on Peacock Premium) it is massive for the Baggies, when it hosts Wolverhampton Wanderers, who start American back Owen Otasowie.

 STREAM WEST BROM – WOLVES LIVE